vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ### Non-pain "tangible" symptoms that were present

-* More burping than usual (LEGIT): The burping seemed to reduce quite a bit toward the later period, around 2024-08-12.
+* More burping than usual: The burping seemed to reduce quite a bit toward the later period, around 2024-08-12.

-* Occasional flatulence, generally very small amounts (LEGIT): The flatulence did not have a particularly bad smell.
+* Occasional flatulence, generally very small amounts: The flatulence did not have a particularly bad smell.
 The level of flatulence also dropped around the week of 2024-08-12.

-* Audible abdominal activity in some mornings (LEGIT): This again dropped quite a bit around the week of 2024-08-12.
+* Audible abdominal activity in some mornings: This again dropped quite a bit around the week of 2024-08-12.

 * For the first two weeks or so, off-and-on symptoms of some reflux,